tlienart/Franklin.jl/docs/syntax/utils.md

 the parameters are passed as a **vector of strings** i.e.: in the case above, the function will receive `["arg1", "arg2"]` and these strings will need to be further processed by the function.

-The procedure is otherwise the same than at the previous point, you just need to define the function like this:
+The procedure is otherwise the same as at the previous point, you just need to define the function like this:

 ```julia
 function hfun_bar(params)